Omega-3 fatty acids and blood pressure

 0.7% |

-As a plant-based alternative to fish, flaxseed oil is of greatest importance, as it contains alpha-linolenic acid in its most concentrated form.
-The body can convert this (in limited amounts) into Omega-3 fatty acids.
-Of course, the content is also high in whole flaxseeds and can be well absorbed from the ground version with adequate fluid intake.
-Hemp oil and walnuts or walnut oil also provide a good plant-based source of alpha-linolenic acid.
-Other, but currently still rather exotic sources include chia, perilla, sacha inchi, and camelina oil.
-The latter should not be confused with flaxseed oil; it is a different plant.
+As a plant-based alternative to fish, flaxseed oil is the most important source because it contains alpha-linolenic acid in the most concentrated form.
+The body can convert this (in limited amounts) into omega-3 fatty acids.
+Of course, whole flaxseed is also high in alpha-linolenic acid and, when ground and taken with sufficient liquid, is well absorbed.
+Hemp oil and walnuts or walnut oil are also good plant sources of alpha-linolenic acid.
+Other, currently more exotic sources are chia, perilla, sacha inchi and camelina oil.
+The latter should not be confused with flaxseed oil it comes from a different plant.

 56-71% |